How to Use OBS Studio for Professional Video Streaming in 2025

 • Channels (audio): Stereo for all streams above 360p resolution, Mono for below

-Now do a test stream to make sure your broadcast looks and sounds the way you want.
+Now, do a test stream to check if your broadcast looks and sounds the way you want.
 If it all works the way you’d hoped, you’re ready to go!

 OBS Studio Video Tutorial